0xHunterr/Security-Notes/web-appsec/Web Vulnerabilities/clickjacking.md

 # What is clickjacking
  Clickjacking, or user-interface redressing, is an attack that tricks users into clicking a malicious button that has been made to look legitimate.
 Attackers achieve this by using HTML page-overlay techniques to hide one web page within another.
-==Note that clickjacking is rarely considered in scope for bug bounty programs, as it usually involves a lot of user interaction on the victim’s part==
+==Note that clickjacking is rarely considered in scope for bug bounty programs, as it usually involves a lot of user interaction on the victim’s part
 # Mechanisms
 Clickjacking relies on an HTML feature called an `iframe`.
 HTML iframes allow developers to embed one web page within another by placing an `<iframe>` tag on the page, and then specifying the URL to frame in the tag’s src attribute.